yinnyC/web1.1_hw5_testing/README.md

 ## Stretch Challenges

 Write some tests for your Homework 3 or Homework 4 code.
-See if you can "mock" out the API calls & database operations using the Pytest mocker library.
+See if you can "mock" out the API calls & database operations using the [Pytest mocker](https://pypi.org/project/pytest-mock/) plugin.

 ## Submission